 Buying a bridesmaid’s dress is commonly a bridesmaid’s own responsibility.
 If the bride wants to pay for her gal pals and wants to thank them for being with her, she can pay the whole amount or contribute to the bride’s expense as a gift for the bridesmaids.

 There are a lot of ways this can be done and arranged.
-We had clients where the bride gifted the bridesmaids $100 gift card from a boutique and the bridesmaids, just used it towards their dresses.
+We had clients where the bride gifted the bridesmaids $100 gift card from a boutique and the bridesmaids, just used it for their dresses.

 Another client gave swatches of the shades of blush pink, the style, as well as the dress length that she preferred and the bridesmaids were free to choose what they like to wear, as long as it matches her guidelines.